farmera/sare_grant/study_methods.md

 * Creating an effective spectral index means capturing the right sort of light, at the right time of day.
 * Interpreting spectral indices requires capturing data at the right time in the growing season.
 * Thoughts on qualitative versus quantitative science.

-In [Section 3](kites_balloons_drones.md) we learned about the various bands of reflected and captured light and how these may be used to facilitate an understanding about crop health.
-In a [Section 5]() we will consider in greater detail how these principles allow us to manipulate the captured bands in order to reveal more interesting and specific patterns.
-Here we will focus on general principles which makes all of this possible.

 ![](img/ndvi_biology.png)
 ###### Figure 2.